-Dr. Pekka Nikander has over 30 years software development expertise.
+Before his awakening, he called himself simply Pekka Nikander.
+As a doctor of technology, he largely focused on further developing ICT technology, but also applying it to various areas.
+He gained over 30 years of software development expertise.
 In 1980 he wrote his first program while still in high school, five years later patching live UNIX kernel to fix bugs.
-Today Pekka is a multi-talented software generalist, able to work on all layers from hardware-software interface to user interfaces.
+He is still able to function as a multi-talented software generalist, with skills on all layers from hardware-software interface to human-computer interfaces.

 In 1988 Pekka founded Nixu, today a leading computer and network security consultant company in Finland, driving it for over 10 years, followed by another 10 years at various leadership roles at Ericsson Research.